Tourism reopening postponed indefinitely

 The core markets of Japan, South Korea and Taiwan are being notified of the delay in the reopening of Guam's tourism, the governor said.

-That total increases Guam's active cases to 63.
-Guam has a total of 247 confirmed COVID-19 cases.
+That total increases Guam's active cases to 64.
+Guam has a total of 248 confirmed COVID-19 cases.
+Of those cases, 206 are classified as civilians, and 42 are military service members.

 "I am alarmed over the cases we've seen," the governor said.